a-hamdi/GPU/README.md

 ### Files: `hard_sigmoid.cu`
 I implemented a code that performs the Hard Sigmoid activation function on an input matrix:

+## Day 87:
+### Files: `SymMatMul.cu`
+I implemented a code that performs the multiplication of two symmetric matrices.
 ---

 ### Future challenges: